Script Discussion S06E13

 • Hans reveals that he's after $640 million in negotiable bearer bonds, which is why he takes Takagi aside to get the code.
 Takagi refuses to talk, so Hans kills him and tells Theo to start breaking into the vault.

-• Theo goes over the security measures for the vault and the time he needs to break through the safeguards on the vault: 30 minutes to break the code, up to 3 hours for the safeguards on the vault.
-And he can't break the electromagnetic seal on the vault because the circuits can't be cut.
+• Theo goes over the security measures for the vault with Hans and the time he needs to break through the safeguards on the vault: 30 minutes to break the code, up to 3 hours for the safeguards on the vault.
+And he can't break the electromagnetic seal on the vault because the circuits can't be cut from the building.
 Hans assures Theo he has a plan.

 • John gets the police to come to Nakatomi to dislodge the bad guys, but Hans is unworried; they were going to come at some point or other, it's just a matter of timing.
 The missiles are used to fend off the cops in an APC; even though John kills the two henchmen manning the missile launcher, no further rescue attempts are made.